Announcement

-Discover the music and lives of unknown Baroque women composers through a series of cocktail party-style music history classes.
-Featuring food & beverage pairings, guest speakers, and live performances.
+Discover the music and lives of unknown Baroque women composers through a podcast and series of cocktail party-style music history classes.
+Featuring Guest Speakers, Live Performances, Immersive Experiences and Food & Beverage Pairings.
 So you can rewrite your experience with music herstory while having a good time.
-Tickets NOW LIVE!

 NIGHT THREE: Where Are Our Local Composers?

-Featured Composers: Sor Juana Inez De La Cruz, Isabella Leonarda, Lady Mary Dering, and Stephanie Valadez
+Featured Composers: Sor Juana Inez De La Cruz, Isabella Leonarda and Stephanie Valadez

 Location: Wendi Kirby Music, 550 Hartnell Street